ibm-watson-iot/iot-python/README.md

 #Python PSUtil Adapter

-Contains QuickStart, SDKs and samples for connecting a machine running Python to the IBM Internet of Things cloud and sending system utilization data.
+Contains QuickStart, SDKs and samples for sending system utilization data to the IBM Internet of Things cloud from a Python 2.7 runtime environment.

-Enables publishing of basic system utilization statistics to the IBM Internet of Things Cloud service from any machine that supports a Python 2.7 runtime.

 The following data points are supported:
  * CPU utilization (%)